SignPath/website/docs/documentation/users.md

 * *Default:* See below
 * *None*: You don't receive any notifications

-#### Default notifications
+### Default notifications

 By default, only users who participate in the signing request as either a submitter or an approver will receive notifications.

 * *Approvers* are informed when a signing request needs to be approved, when the number of required approvals has been reached or when the signing request has been denied.
 The person who performed the final approval is also notified when the signing request has completed or failed or when it is retried.
 * *Submitters* receive notifications for all status changes of the signing request.

-## CI users

-CI user accounts are used to integrate SignPath into your build automation.
-They use API tokens instead of usernames and passwords.
-We recommend that you store these API tokens in your CI system's build settings as secret values.

-## Support users

-By default, the SignPath support team does not have access to your data.

-If you require assistance from our support team, please

-* go to your *organization* page (click the organization name in the upper right corner)
-* select *Authorize support user* in the *More* menu on your organization page

-The support user account has administrative privileges.
-If you disable it after your issue is resolved, please remember to enable it for your next support request.

-Please always mention your *Organization ID* in support requests.

-## Audit logs
+## Audit logs {#audit}

-The web application has a full activity audit for each signing request, but also for administrative objects (users, certificates, projects, signing policies and artifact configurations).
+SignPath maintains a full audit log for each signing request, but also for administrative changes (users, certificates, projects, signing policies and artifact configurations).

 [Okta]: https://www.okta.com/
 [login page]: https://login.signpath.io/